hugorbarbosa/cpp-project-template/README.md

 List of tasks to be done in the future:

 - Improvements:
-    - Create CMake targets for documentation generation and code static analysis.
+    - Create CMake target for code static analysis.
     - Use `target_compile_options` instead of `add_compile_options`.
-    - Avoid manual settings adjustment of the Doxyfile for a given project (name, version, etc), using CMake to automatically configure those settings.
 - CI:
     - Add CI pipelines to build the project, run the tests, check the code coverage, check the code format, and run static analysis and sanitizers.
 - Quality: